 Our DEI strategy

-We strive to promote a culture where DEI is embedded in how we work and do business every day.
-All of us around the world are taking actions to ensure an inclusive equitable and safe workplace, where every person has access to the same opportunities, feels empowered to take ownership and challenge biases leading the transformation with a human touch.
+We strive to promote a culture where Diversity Equity and Inclusion (DEI) are embedded in how we work and do business every day.
+We believe inclusion is everybody’s job.
+All employees contribute daily to ensure an inclusive and safe workplace, where every person has access to opportunities, feels empowered to take ownership and challenge biases leading the transformation with a human touch.

 We have a clear strategy supported by a structured DEI governance and we believe in taking concrete measurable actions to achieve our ambitions.
 That’s why we monitor our progress in this journey through several clear metrics.

 Our key priorities for Generali 2022-24 People Strategy are:

 Diversity refers to the multiplicity of identities - the whole self - of each of us: gender, sexual orientation, race, ethnicity, age, mental-physical ability, conjugal/parental status, religion/belief, educational background, cultures, skills, personalities and perspectives.

 In terms of our commitment to fostering an increasingly diverse work environment, we are focusing on two main areas: gender and generational diversity.

 - With regards to gender, we aim to maintain a balanced distribution within the Group.
 In addition, we have a clear ambition to increase the presence of women in strategic positions, reaching 40% at Group level, and to further improve the presence of women in managerial roles.
 To achieve these goals, two rolling programs are in place at Group level: the Lioness Acceleration Program, a 12-month development journey for senior women managers to enhance executive presence, political savvy and strategic leadership, and Elevate, targeting women managers to foster their development and career progression through three key elements: sponsorship, executive presence training and networking.